syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 ### NORMINV

-Returns theinverse of the normal cumulative distribution for the specified mean and standard deviation.
+Returns the inverse of the normal cumulative distribution for the specified mean and standard deviation.

 #### Syntax: